Milopadma/blog/src/pages/blog/en/how-to-access-the-router-and-change-the-password-of-your-wifi.md

 ---

  8. Congrats!
-You've changed the password of your router!
+You've changed the password of your wifi!